i18next/react-i18next-gitbook/latest/trans-component.md

 ## Important note

-While the Trans component gives you a lot of power by letting you interpolate or translate complex react elements - the truth is - in most cases you won't need it.
+While `<Trans>` gives you a lot of power by letting you interpolate or translate complex React elements, the truth is: in most cases you don't even need it.

-**As long you have no react nodes you like to be integrated into a translated text** \(text formatting, like `strong`, `i`, ...\) **or adding some link component - you won't need it** - most can be done by using the good old `t` function.
+**As long you have no React/HTML nodes integrated into a cohesive sentence** \(text formatting like `strong`, `em`, link components, maybe others), **you won't need it** - most of the times you will be using the good old `t` function.

-All Trans props are listed [here](https://react.i18next.com/latest/trans-component#trans-props).
+You may be looking directly for the [Trans props](https://react.i18next.com/latest/trans-component#trans-props).

 {% hint style="warning" %}
 It does ONLY interpolation.
 It does not rerender on language change or load any translations needed.
-Use useTranslation, withTranslation for those cases.
+Check [`useTranslation` hook](usetranslation-hook.md) or [`withTranslation` HOC](withtranslation-hoc.md) for those cases.
 {% endhint %}

 ```javascript